 Rachel (Alison Luff) and Tully (Paul Alexander Nolan) (Photo by Matthew Murphy)

 Escape to Margaritaville is more than a one dimensional story with a subplot seamlessly intertwined and just as engaging as the main story.
 The subplot follows Tammy (the bachelorette) in a love-triangle with her controlling fiance and the innocently goofy island bartender who (of course) is Tully’s best friend.

 That’s all I’ll divulge about the plot to keep from spoiling your experience.
 I will say there are several outlandish adventures and yes, there’s a volcano.
 A few of the songs are obvious choices to compliment the story.
 “Fins,” “Volcano” and “Love and Luck” come in just where you expect, but the surprises are how the story encompasses the songs “Cheeseburger in Paradise,” “He Went To Paris” and “My Head Hurts, My Feet Stink and I Don’t Love Jesus.”
 You’ll have a new appreciation for the “songs you know by heart” as they take on new meanings, giving them a refresh.

 Here is the official trailer video spotlighting the sets, costumes and choreography:

 It really has it all.
-Fun, witty, booze-filled vacation, a tropical paradise, incredible choreography, the music we love and a love story full of one-liners Parrot Heads will truly appreciate.
+Fun, witty, beach vacation, a tropical paradise, incredible choreography, the music we love and a love story full of one-liners Parrot Heads will truly appreciate.